 Viewers can convert a pdf file to html through Adobe.

 More About Beaches Data

-The beach profile data provided on this site is survey data collected by the Beaches and Coastal Systems (BCS) Surveyors and private company land surveyors which the data has been reviewed for quality control by one the Beaches Programs' staff.
+The beach profile data provided on this site is survey data collected by the Beach Survey Services (BSS) surveyors or private company land surveyors for which the data has been reviewed for quality control by one of the Beach's Programs' staff.
 It is noted that a history of monument control information is not available on this site at this time.
 A large portion of the survey monuments have been moved over time as a result of changed conditions such as erosion or building construction.
-This is clearly indicated in the control headings in the profile data files.
+This is clearly indicated in the control headings in the individual profile data files.